Updated on December 10, 2024

 • Lingual braces — These discreet braces use brackets placed on the inside of your teeth.

-• Dental veneers — Veneers are super thin shells that cover the front surfaces of your teeth.
-Sometimes dentists recommend temporary orthodontics before veneers to properly position the teeth.
+• Dental veneers — Thin shells that cover the front surfaces of your teeth.
+Dentists may recommend temporary orthodontics before veneers to properly position the teeth.

 • Crowns — This dental restoration covers the entire surface of a tooth.